derekjwilliams/first-next-auth/src/app/customStyles/README.md

 #### Examples

-The StyleX definitions from `ServiceRequestDetail.tsx` are show below, and include many use cases.
+The StyleX definitions from `ServiceRequestDetail.tsx` are shown below, and include many use cases.

 ```TypeScript
 const bp = '@media (min-width: 1100px)'